-Energy price cap will save 11m households £1bn a year, says watchdog
+New energy price cap will save customers £75 a year, says watchdog

 -

-Energy price cap will save 11m households £1bn a year, says watchdog
+New energy price cap will save customers £75 a year, says watchdog

-More than 11 million households will save a combined £1 billion a year under plans to cap rip-off gas and electricity tariffs at £1,136, the energy watchdog has announced.
+Energy customers will save on average £75 a year under plans to cap rip-off gas and electricity tariffs at £1,136, the energy watchdog has announced.

-Ofgem said each typical customer would save around £75 a year on average, with those on the most expensive default standard variable tariffs saving more than £120 a year when the cap comes into effect.
+Ofgem says more than 11 million households will save a combined £1 billion a year, with customers on the most expensive default standard variable tariffs saving more than £120 a year when the cap comes into effect.

 It has proposed to set the cap for the typical dual fuel customer paying by direct debit at £1,136 a year, forcing suppliers to cut prices to that level or below.